AdamBoley/Project-Beergate/README.md

 19/8/22:
 When designing the user review form that allows users to submit their own beer reviews, and implementing the backend code to handle this, I noted that the form was not uploading images that had been attached in the image field.
 A Django blog walkthrough video on Youtube suggested using an ImageField, and then storing images directly in the repository.
 Whilst I considered that this might be an acceptable work-around, I concluded that it would not for extensibility reasons.
 Many users uploading many images would bloat that directory.
 I then found [Cloudinary's documentation on image uploading](https://cloudinary.com/documentation/django_image_and_video_upload).
 I determined that I already had most of the pieces in place, though their code snippets pre-suppose the use of function-based views.
 Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the UserReview View was sufficient to get this working.
 A database entry with name `image upload test` is testament to this - this entry's image was uploaded using the form, not via the admin backend, though I have disapproved it since the image is poorly-sized.

+# development Choices

+19/8/22:
+To create the functionality that allows users to update posts, major changes were made to the views.py file, per [this series of django tutorials](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)

+UserReview was renamed to AddReviewView, and was changed to use the CreateView generic view, which allowed me to remove the get method (currently commented out)

+A new view called UpdateReviewView was created, using the generic UpdateView.
+Get and post methods exist in this view, but are commented out.
+The get method is probably unnecessary, but the post method may be, but it currently creates a duplicate record.

 # Testing